 I have also worked on a number of timbers from the Tudor warship Mary Rose, independently proving that a number of timbers were inserted after the launch date (1511) - the most significant timber being a frame below a gun-port which was still a living tree in the Spring of 1541 - a short time before the ship sank in 1545.

-Anybody wishing to know more about any of these projects should look at my publications, including those for English Heritage (reports), or contact me at
+Anybody wishing to know more about any of these projects should look at my publications, including those for Historic England (reports), or contact me at

 Readers may also be interested in the English Heritage Guidelines on Dendrochronology, available on this link: EH GUIDELINES (this link may be out of date now, but they are still on the web, awaiting update)